Gresham24/Invoice-Creator-App/README.md

 1. **State Management**: The `useState` hook is used to manage the form data state (`formValues`).
 It includes `details`, `items`, and `totals`, which are the main parts of the invoice data.

-2. **FormDataContext.Provider**: This context provider wraps the application components to pass down the `formValues` and `setFormValues` through context, making it accessible in both `Form` and `FormPrint` components.
+2. **FormDataContext.Provider**: This context provider wraps the application components to pass down the `formValues` and `setFormValues` through context, making it accessible in both `Form` and `FormPreview` components.

 3. **Routing**: The `Routes` component from `react-router-dom` defines the routing logic for the application.
-    - The path `/preview` renders the `FormPrint` component, which is used to preview the invoice.
+    - The path `/preview` renders the `FormPreview` component, which is used to preview the invoice.
     - The default path `/` renders the `Form` component, which is used to input invoice details.

 ### `Form.jsx`